The price of this tour is £1820, which includes a visit to the Harrogate Spring Flower Show.

 ― Debra and Kathy on the Lake District Tour

-The base for the first and last part of this tour is the fine old spa town of Harrogate where we stay at The Studley Hotel For the second, third and fourth nights of the tour we shall be staying in the quaint old village of Hawkshead in Cumbria.
+The base for the first second and third days of this tour is the fine old spa town of Harrogate where we stay at The Studley Hotel For the fourth fifth and sixth nights of the tour we shall be staying in the quaint old village of Hawkshead Hawkshead in Cumbria.

 Today we leave the guest house at 9am to visit Stagshaw gardens on the bank of Lake Windermere.
 It is owned by the National Trust and will have some stunning trees in flower with a back drop of the Lake.
 Created by Cubby Acland, a former National Trust land agent in 1957, the garden has an outstanding collection of rhododendrons, camellias and azaleas, as well as many unusual trees and plants.
 From here we go on towards Windermere to visit Holhird gardens run by the Lakeland Horticultural Society where we have a guided tour at 11am.
 There will be plenty of colour set on a steep slope with a backdrop of Lake Windermere and the Langdale Pikes which might have snow on their tops.
 This garden has four National Collections - Astilbe, Meconopsis, Daboecia, and Polystichum.
 It also has a hot drinks machine for coffee!
 We shall have a light lunch at Low Fell West in the Winster valley belonging to Barbie and John Handley.
 This is an interesting garden painstakingly created on natural out-crops of bed rock.
 Finally we visit two small private gardens in the Lyth valley lying very close together- Low and Middle Blakebank and then take the Bowness car Ferry across Lake Windermere to reach Hawkshead via Beatrix Potter’s home village of Sawrey.
 Meconopsis and view of Lake Windermere and the distant Langdale Pikes from Holhird Gardens